tqa24/oneclick-subtitles-generator/README.md

 - Change interface language (Vietnamese is the default, also supports English and Korean)
 - Manage API settings (Gemini and YouTube)
 - Select Gemini model (Gemini 2.5 Pro is the default for best accuracy)
-- Configure segment duration for long videos
+- Configure segment duration for long videos (20 minutes by default)
-- Choose time display format (seconds or HH:MM:SS)
+- Choose time display format (HH:MM:SS by default, or seconds)
 - Clear caches and manage storage

 ## Technical Details